 Breakdown begins at 9pm on the second night of the Bazaar and most of the work happens between then and 1 am.
 The remainder of the work is completed on the Sunday morning.

-The brave and organized Tereza Rodrigues is Manager, who is supported by Paul Rodrigues and Luis Martins, her co-managers.
+The 2017 manager is Tereza Rodrigues (who was brave enough to come back after the first year), who is supported by Paul Rodrigues and Luis Martins, her co-managers.

 After many years of dedicated service, Eddie Cabral our electrical manager will be handing over the reigns.
 This is a critical position that requires skill and electrical know-how.
 We desperately need someone to replace him.
 He does the work of many and will be a hard act to follow.
 Please contact Tereza if you can assist.